sighupio/fury-getting-started/fury-on-eks/README.md

 - `directory.internal.demo.example.dev`
 - `gpm.internal.demo.example.dev`
-- `cerebro.internal.demo.example.dev`
 - `grafana.internal.demo.example.dev`
 - `prometheus.internal.demo.example.dev`
 - `alertmanager.internal.demo.example.dev`
-- TBD

-These ingresses are reachable from the private network, since we configure nginx to use a dual battery, one exposed to the internet and one private.
+These ingresses are only reachable from the private network, since in this example we configured nginx to use a dual battery, one exposed to the internet and one private.

-To reach the LoadBalancer that is exposing the services, you need to connect via VPN (check if the dns setting for the VPN is correct) and you should be able to resolve these URLs and reach them.
+To reach the LoadBalancer that is exposing the services, you need to connect via VPN and you should be able to resolve these URLs and reach them.

+To connect to the VPN, after the installation, an `<CLUSTER_NAME>-<YOURUSER>.ovpn` file with you username will be created in the folder where `furyctl` was executed.
+Use an OpenVPN client to connect to the VPN, and check that the DNS is working after the connection.
+If it's not, you need to set up the VPN to resolve DNS in full-dns mode.

 ### Forecastle